Lazuraz/MatrixWithLetters/README.md

 # MatrixWithLetters
-I will create matrix code of falling letters that change.
+I will create matrix code of falling katakana that change.